dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  If this option is not specified and mp4 videos are stored, transfer syntax will not be sent in the multipart request.
-     -t,--type <arg>             Specify the value for Content-type header : xml or json.
+     -t,--type <type>            Specify the value for Content-type header : xml or json.
 The value of Content-type will then be sent in request header as application/dicom+xml or